Tim Murray (soccer): Professional

-Murray signed his first professional contract on April 29, 2010 when he signed with Major League Soccer team New England Revolution.
+Murray signed his first professional contract on April 29, 2010, when he signed with Major League Soccer team New England Revolution.
 Because of injuries to other keepers, he finished his rookie season second on the Revs' goalkeeper depth chart after starting preseason as the fourth goalkeeper in camp, but did not make a senior MLS appearance.

 Murray was loaned to F.C.
 New York of the USL Professional Division in 2011 after FCNY's first choice goalkeeper Derby Carillo suffered an injury.
-He made his professional debut on April 30, 2011 in a 2-1 loss to Orlando City.
+He made his professional debut on April 30, 2011, in a 2–1 loss to Orlando City.

 Murray was released by New England on December 2, 2012.
 He entered the 2012 MLS Re-Entry Draft and became a free agent after going undrafted in both rounds of the draft.

 In March 2015, Murray signed a one-year contract with Ekenäs Sport Club, a newly promoted club in Kakkonen in the third tier of the Finnish football league system.

 On February 2, 2022, Murray signed with Chattanooga Red Wolves in USL League One.

+Coaching

+In February 2023, Murray took his first full-time coaching job by joining the staff of USL League One's Northern Colorado Hailstorm.